hemantksingh/messup-learn/Tools/Testing.md

 For testing REST APIs with outside-in tests exploiting BDD test narratives, in the Javascript ecosystem, you can consider
  * <http://dareid.github.io/chakram/>
  * <https://github.com/apickli/apickli>

-## Test Data Management
-Repeatable across environments
-Environment agnostic tests - for scenarios where dynamic data generation is challenging, employ pattern matching for result validation in automation tests instead of relying on specific data values

 ## Performance testing